 Laws regarding interstate data exchange vary by state.
 At least 36 IISs have authority to transmit or allow access to immunization data across state borders; of those, 10 derive authority from law.
 For example, Louisiana statute includes a procedure for sharing or transferring information with other immunization registries.
 Virginia law specifies that the board of health shall promulgate regulations for entering into data-sharing agreements with other state and regional immunization registries.

-For states wanting to authorize data exchange among IISs, the CDC’s Immunization (IZ) Gateway can be a valuable tool.
+For states who want to authorize data exchange among IISs, the CDC’s Immunization (IZ) Gateway can be a valuable tool.
 The gateway does not access or store IIS data but is a secure, cloud-based message-routing service enabling data exchange among jurisdictional IISs and multijurisdictional vaccine provider systems.
 The gateway can be used for the following scenarios:

 - To enable data sharing from multijurisdictional health care providers (Veterans Health Administration, large health systems, etc.) to jurisdictional IISs.